WELCOME TO ETSE!

 For any other questions, suggestions or complaints, you can always contact us through the Contact mailbox.

-Once you have enrolled, the URV will assign you a username and e-mail address, which you will be able to use approximately 24 hours after enrolment.
+Once you have registered, the URV will assign you a username and e-mail address, which you will be able to use approximately 24 hours after registration.
 Your information will be sent to the email address you provided.

-The username gives you access, among other things, to the URV intranet, the ETSE intranet and the Moodle Virtual Campus.
-Your e-mail address gives you access to an e-mail inbox, where you will receive all the official communications from the URV and the teaching staff.
+Your username gives you access to, among other things, the URV intranet, the ETSE intranet and the Moodle Virtual Campus.
+Your email address is where you will receive all official communications from the URV and the teaching staff.

 IT IS VERY IMPORTANT that you:

-- Activate your e-mail address and access to the Virtual Campus
+- Activate your e-mail address and access the Virtual Campus

 - Regularly check your URV email

-- You use the URV email for all the procedures
+- You use your URV email for all procedures

 Username and initial passwords.
-The username is your NIF/ NIE/Passport (NIF format 12345678-A) and the initial password will be your date of birth in the format DD-MMMM-YY.
+Your username is your NIF/ NIE/Passport (NIF format 12345678-A) and your initial password will be your date of birth in the format DD-MMM-YY.
 Example: 02-MAI-78.
-The month MMM (Catalan spelling) can be GEN, FEB, MAR, ABR, MAI, JUN, JUL, AGO, SET, OCT, NOV, DES.
+The month MMM is the first three letters of the name of the month in Catalan: GEN, FEB, MAR, ABR, MAI, JUN, JUL, AGO, SET, OCT, NOV, DES.

 Email address.
-It usually has the format name.surname@estudiants.urv.cat (with minor variations depending on the student's name) and the same password as the URV username.
+Your email address usually has the format name.surname@estudiants.urv.cat (with minor variations depending on the student's name) and your password is the same as your URV username.

-On Friday, 2 September, the Induction Day (compulsory attendance) will be held at the ETSE for the following degree programmes:
+On 1 September, the ETSE will hold its the Induction Day (compulsory attendance) for the following degree programmes:

 - GEE: Bachelor's Degree in Electrical Engineering (Room 202)